eggressive/aexivscanner/README.md

 ```

 This script will:

 1. Fetch analyst target prices for all tickers in the centralized ticker list
 2. Save the values to `fair_values.json`
 3. Update the fair value estimates in `aex_scanner.py`
 4. Generate a detailed Excel report showing current prices vs. targets

-The `fair_value_updater.py` script uses Yahoo Finance's `targetMeanPrice` data point, which represents the consensus price target from analysts covering each stock.
-This provides an objective, market-based estimate of fair value that can be used alongside or instead of your own DCF analysis.
+The `fair_value_updater.py` script uses Yahoo Finance's `targetMeanPrice` data,
+which represents the consensus price target from analysts covering each stock.
+This provides an objective, market-based estimate of fair value that can be used
+alongside or instead of your own DCF analysis.

-The script will update the values in `aex_scanner.py` and keep a record of all updates in `simplywall_fair_values.json`.
-Each time you run the scanner (via `run_scanner.sh` or `aex_cli.py`), it will automatically apply all saved values to ensure your scanner is using the most recent fair values.
+The script will update the values in `aex_scanner.py` and keep a record of all
+updates in `fair_values.json`.
+Each time you run the scanner (via
+`run_scanner.sh` or `aex_cli.py`), it will automatically apply all saved values
+to ensure your scanner is using the most recent fair values.

 ## Ticker Management System

-The codebase uses a centralized ticker management system with a clear source hierarchy:
+The codebase uses a centralized ticker management system with a clear source
+hierarchy:

 1. `amsterdam_aex_tickers.csv` - Primary source of truth for all ticker symbols
 2. `tickers.json` - Backup source used only when the CSV file is unavailable